 Steel prefabrication is one area where both residential and commercial builders have found a major opportunity to streamline the construction process by having steel cages delivered to site fully constructed and ready to place immediately.

 Prefabricated cages are used most commonly for piers, piles, strip footings, pad footings and columns to provide stability to the overall structure and are present in almost any type of residential or commercial building.

 “With steel prefabrication, the cages are built to specification off-site and then delivered ready to be placed immediately.”

-The steel cages can simply be lifted off the delivery truck and moved into position without any delay which in turn causes the overall construction process to accelerate dramatically.
+The steel cages can simply be lifted off the delivery truck and moved into position without any delay saving time during construction.

 The estimator (for residential builds) or scheduler (for commercial) plays a critical role to ensure that a precise product is delivered to the site, ready to use.